jjchong77/jjchong77/README.md

 Hello, this is the github account for Jeremy Chong.

-I've recently completed my Bachelor's degree in Computer Science, and am eager to get into the work force.
-I've recently gotten the IBM data analyst certification, as well as the Microsoft Azure AZ-900 certification.
+I'm currently studying AI and ML at Seneca Polytechnic, and am eager to put those skills to use as I get into the field.
+I've also obtained an IBM data analyst certification,the Microsoft Azure AZ-900 certification, and have also completed a Bachelor's degree in Computer Science.

-I’m currently reviewing and polishing my skills in popular languages like Java and Javascript.

-You can reach me at jjc4bz@gmail.com.
+You can reach me at jjc4bz@gmail.com, or jchong37@myseneca.ca.